SimonEngler/SimonEngler.github.io/essays/evidence-of-scholarly-ability.md

 **Robotic Companions for Long Term Isolation Space Missions**, Engler, S.T., Hunter, J., Binsted K., and Leung H., IEEE 15th International Conference on Ubiquitous Robots, Honolulu, HI, 28th June 2018

+**Abstract:** We tested robotic companions for their ability to reduce stress and create emotional bonds in the event of a Mars-analog space mission.
+Two different robotic companion platforms were programmed with aggressive and passive personalities and given to crew members for a three-day evaluation.
+Surveys and feedback from crew members were used to evaluate the effectiveness of the robots? ability to reduce stress.
+Personality traits were examined in terms of the robots? ability to create positive interactions with the crew.
+Utilizing this information, a new behavioral model is proposed that will provide sufficient complexity and adaptability for a robot companion to interact successfully with humans, and to create emotional bonds and mitigate distress in crew members.

+**Contribution:** I proposed the experiment and Dr. Hunter helped me design it.
+I obtained funding for the robotic platforms and conducted the experiment in HI-SEAS.
+I wrote the conference paper, acted as corresponding author, and presented the work.
+Dr. Binsted provided support during the experiment.

 [Full Paper](http://ieeexplore.ieee.org/document/8441838)